Free Downloadable Core-Themed Lesson Plan with Plank as the Peak Pose

-Look at floor.
+Look at the mat.

 Keep throat soft.

 Plank pose is mostly a transition post between Downward Dog and something like Cobra pose.
-If you’re feeling daring, instead of traditional Plank pose, try one of these variations.
+If you’re feeling daring, instead of the traditional Plank pose, try one of these variations.

 7 Variations Of Plank Pose